 In addition to our monthly meetings, PFLAG Bellevue/Eastside participates in various events, such panels and workshops, parades, and more, that support the LGBTQ community.
-We list them here, along with occasional posts on events by other LGBTQ ally groups.
+We list them here and on Facebook, and also occasionally share events by other LGBTQ ally groups.
 For the health and well-being of our community, we are now only posting information about virtual events.

 Rainbow Teen Advisory Board

 2nd and 4th Tuesday of the month, 5-7PM LGBTQ youth and allies from any Eastside School district and in grades 6th-12 grade are welcome to join the Rainbow Teen Advisory Board (also known as R-TAB).
 R-TAB has suspended their normal meetings at Redmond Library and is investigating moving virtual ones.
 Please consult their Facebook wall for details.
 Members create safe spaces, socialize, and gain valuable leadership experience as they create community events.
 No application necessary.